nzbasic/Quinzical/README.md

 You must have javafx installed locally at /usr/share/java/lib for this script to work.

+1) Extract files from the release zip into a folder.

+2) Give yourself permission to run the play.sh script:\
-1) To run the script file from terminal: chmod +x play.sh
+    chmod +x play.sh

+3) Run the script file:\
     ./play.sh

 2) To run the application in Eclipse/Other IDE -Install javaFx inside Eclipse, https://marketplace.eclipse.org/content/efxclipse